Félix Turgeon

 Projects

-Capstone project: Honk!
+Honk!
 Ranger Rush

 Honk!
 Ranger Rush is a roguelike dungeon-crawler which sets the player out on a cross-country adventure to thwart an evil Goose uprising.